-The habit of using your mobile phone or laptop until late at night comes at a cost.
-According to recent studies, exposure to screens between 11:00 PM and 1:00 AM can reduce melatonin production by up to 23%.
-This decrease directly affects the circadian rhythm, altering the quality of rest and, in the long term, the user's health.
+The habit of using your mobile phone or laptop until late hours comes at a cost.
+According to recent studies, screen exposure between 11:00 PM and 1:00 AM can reduce melatonin production by up to 23%.
+This decrease directly affects the circadian rhythm, altering sleep quality and, in the long term, the user's health.

 The science of misalignment: blue light and circadian rhythm 🌙

 Blue light emitted by screens inhibits the production of melatonin, the hormone that regulates sleep.
-The human eye interprets this light as a daytime signal, which shifts the biological clock.
+The human eye interprets this light as a daytime signal, shifting the biological clock.
 To mitigate this, some devices integrate night modes that filter this wavelength.
-However, effectiveness is partial if brightness is not reduced and usage time before sleep is not limited.
+However, effectiveness is partial if brightness is not reduced and screen time before sleep is not limited.

 The developer who doesn't sleep programs better, or not 💻